equinor/eit-web-ar/docs/user-guide.md

 *epic2.5.html*

 Epic 2.5 is mainly an extension of Epic 2, introducing ways to manipulate GPS signals from the user device.

- **FYLL INN MER HER**
+A user interface feature is added, where the user can place the Eiffel Tower.
+The user can either press the button "Use currrent position" to place the Eiffel Tower exactly where the device is located, or the button "Submit GPS coordinates" after typing in the wanted GPS coordinates.
+When walking to the lookout tower, which is located close to the Eiffel Tower, the GPS signal will be manipulated so that the user is at the top of the lookout tower.

 ## Epic 3